stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 The Python SDK can be found on [Github](https://github.com/stormpath/stormpath-sdk-python).

 {% docs note %}
-The Python SDK is compatible with Python version *2.7* and *3.0* or higher.
+This SDK is compatible with the 2.7 or 3.2 and later versions of Python.
 {% enddocs %}

 ***